Urimai Oonjaladugiradhu: Plot

-Shanmugam lives with his wife Vadivu and three children – Uma, Mala and Narayanan.
+Shanmugam lives with his wife Vadivu and their three children – Uma, Mala and Narayanan.
 Shanmugam has great respect for his elder brother (Sundarrajan), a widower.
-A small flashback is shown where Sundarrajan's wife dies during childbirth.
-Sundarrajan decides to give his baby to an orphanage as he thinks it is impossible to grow a child without mother.
-But Shanmugam and Vadivu come for rescue.
+A small flashback shows Sundarrajan's wife dying during childbirth.
+Sundarrajan decides to give his baby daughter to an orphanage as he thinks it is impossible to raise the child without her mother.
+But Shanmugam and Vadivu come to the rescue.
 They adopt Sundarrajan's baby and raise her as their eldest daughter.
 The child is none other than Uma.
 However, the elders decide to keep this as a secret not informing their children.

 Gomathi is the younger sister of Sundarrajan and Shanmugam but is expelled from their home long back for marrying a man of her choice who happens to be Kamalanathan, a marriage broker.
 Meena is their only daughter.
 Kamalanathan is financially backward and the couple strive hard to meet their ends.
 Although the elders maintain enmity, Uma and Meena are good friends.
 Meena is employed in a beach resort but she also happens to be the concubine of the resort owner who is already married to a rich woman living in the US.

 Uma also secures a job of receptionist in the same beach resort.
 James is the manager of the resort who is genuine and kind natured.
 Love blossoms between James and Uma.
 Hearing about this, Sundarrajan and Shanmugam get furious as they hate love marriages.
 But Uma stands firm in her decision of marrying James but only after getting the blessings of elders.
 Sundarrajan and Shanmugam decide to get the other two children married.

 Mala is married to Sanjay but Shanmugam hides the truth about Uma to Mala's in-laws.
 Narayanan is in love with a girl and tactfully plays game by making it as an arranged marriage with the help of the girl's parents.
 On the day of marriage, Kamalanathan takes revenge on Sundarrajan and Shanmugam by disclosing about Uma's love affair to Mala's in-laws which makes them feel cheated.
 Also, he informs to Shanmugam about Narayanan's plan of making a love marriage into an arranged one.
 Kamalanathan feels happy for avenging his anger over Sundarrajan and Shanmugam.